ethindman/french-study-app/README.md

 $ gulp
 ```

 The first command will install the node dependencies for this project.
-The second command will compile/concat/minify your JS, Stylus and Jade files and start your server with accompanying watch tasks.
+The second command will compile/concat/minify your JS, Sass and Jade files and start your server with accompanying watch tasks.